RIP Harold Ramis

 A funny man who will be missed.
 My heart goes out to his family.

-54 Responses to “RIP Harold Ramis”
+54 responses to “RIP Harold Ramis”

-1. Jason says:
+1. Jason Avatar

 Had not heard this.
 Sad news, nice wordplay… classy tribute overall.

-2. Red Dwyer says:
+2. Red Dwyer Avatar

 Thank you, Bearman.

-3. Tim says:
+3. Tim Avatar

 This may be my favorite by you, art and writing.
 Thoughtful.
 RIP Harold.

-4. Comedy Plus says:
+4. Comedy Plus Avatar

 May he rest in eternal peace.
 He sure brought some great laughs to the rest of us that enjoyed his work.